Apr 29, 2026

 MoneyLion offers a service to help you find personal loan offers.
 Based on the information you provide, you can get matched with offers for up to $100,000 from our top providers.
 You can compare rates, terms, and fees from different lenders and choose the best offer for you.

-Here are the most important pros and cons that you need to know about Upgrade personal loans.
+Here are the advantages and disadvantages of Upgrade personal loans.

 • Not available in all states

+The annual percentage rate (APR) is the true cost of your loan because it includes interest plus the fees you’ll pay on your loan.
 Upgrade offers personal loans with APRs ranging from 7.74% to 35.99%.
-Although the starting rate is competitive compared to many other personal loan lenders, the 35.99% maximum APR is on the higher end.
-However, Upgrade provides several ways for qualified borrowers to reduce their rate, including setting up autopay during the application, using part of the loan to pay off existing debt directly or securing the loan with a vehicle or home fixtures.
+Upgrade provides several ways for qualified borrowers to reduce their rate, including setting up autopay during the application, using part of the loan to pay off existing debt directly or securing the loan with a vehicle or home fixtures.

-Upgrade offers repayment terms ranging from 24 to 84 months (2 to 7 years).
-This is notably more flexible than competitors like Upstart, which only offers 3-year and 5-year terms.
+Upgrade offers repayment terms ranging from 24 to 84 months, or two to seven years.
+This is notably more flexible than competitors like Upstart, which offers only 3-year and 5-year terms.

 When it comes to fees, Upgrade charges a one-time origination fee of 1.85% to 9.99% on all personal loans.
 The origination fee is deducted from your loan amount before it’s funded.
 For example, if you're approved for a $10,000 loan with a 5% origination fee, you'll receive $9,500 but still pay interest on the full $10,000.